ansforge/IG-fhir-medicosocial-transfert-donnees-dui/main/ig/StructureDefinition-tddui-event-label.md

 **Usages:**

 * Use this Extension: [TDDUI Encounter Evenement](StructureDefinition-tddui-encounter-evenement.md)
-* Examples for this Extension: [Encounter/tddui-encounter-evenement-example](Encounter-tddui-encounter-evenement-example.md)
+* Examples for this Extension: [Bundle/ExampleTDDUIBundle](Bundle-ExampleTDDUIBundle.md) and [Encounter/tddui-encounter-evenement-example](Encounter-tddui-encounter-evenement-example.md)

 You can also check for [usages in the FHIR IG Statistics](https://packages2.fhir.org/xig/ans.fhir.fr.tddui|current/StructureDefinition/tddui-event-label)